noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 `assert()` takes two arguments: the assertion, in this case that `storage.vote_ended` is not false, and the error thrown if the assertion fails.

 The code after the assertion will only run if the assertion is true.
-In this snippet, we read the current vote tally at the voteId, add 1 to it, and write this new number to the voteId.
+In this snippet, we read the current vote tally at the `candidate`, add 1 to it, and write this new number to the `candidate`.
 The `Field` element allows us to use `+` to add to an integer.

-:::danger
+:::warning
-Note that due to [key rotation](../../aztec/concepts/accounts/keys.md#key-rotation), it would be possible for a user to rotate their nullifier secret key and be able to vote again.
-Refer to [common patterns](../../guides/smart_contracts/writing_contracts/common_patterns/key_rotation.md) for more information
+Refer to [common patterns](../../guides/smart_contracts/writing_contracts/common_patterns/key_rotation.md) for more information about key rotation and considerations.
 :::

 ## Getting the number of votes